Kevin Gates: Parole (Gilyard v. Baldwin, et al.)

 In April 2018, Gates filed a lawsuit (Kevin Gilyard v.
 John R. Baldwin, Ned Shwartz, and Jason Garnett) against his parole officer, the director of the Illinois Department of Corrections (DOC), and its chief of parole for denying his requests to travel outside of Cook County, Illinois, where he was serving his probation, to perform and visit family.
 He claimed to have missed multiple shows in the intervening months.
-The case, heard in the USDC for the Northern District of Illinois, where it was dismissed on May 2, 2018 in a minute order following a summary hearing.
+The case, heard in the USDC for the Northern District of Illinois, was dismissed on May 2, 2018 in a minute order following a summary hearing.

-Gates filed an emergency petition requesting injunctive relief in the US Court of Appeals for the 7th Circuit, which heard the case beginning on May 7, 2018.
+Gates filed an emergency petition requesting injunctive relief in the U.S. Court of Appeals for the 7th Circuit, which heard the case beginning on May 7, 2018.
 On May 9, 2018, a three judge panel dismissed his emergency petition, and scheduled the case to be heard non-urgently at a later date.